enthought/traits-futures/docs/source/guide/overview.rst

 running event loop.
 For a running GUI application, this is of course not a problem, but unit tests will need to find a way to run the event loop in order to receive expected updates from background tasks, and some care can be needed during application shutdown.
-See the :ref:`testing` section for some hints on writing unit tests for code that uses Traits Futures.
+See the :ref:`guide_testing` section for some hints on writing unit tests for code that uses Traits Futures.